 While more polish means a higher grade—and often a higher price—it does not definitively make for “better” sake.
 Similarly, junmai is not a definitive mark of quality, as talented producers often use brewers alcohol or other additives to enhance the flavor or smoothness.

-Other types of sake include namazake, unpasteurized sake; nigorizake (or simply nigori), unfiltered sake resulting in a cloudy drink with a creamy mouthfeel; and shiboritate, which is released straight from the brewery without undergoing any maturation.
+Other types of sake include namazake, unpasteurized sake; nigorizake (or simply nigori), sake filtered through a coarse cloth, resulting in a cloudy drink with a creamy mouthfeel; and shiboritate, which is released straight from the brewery without undergoing any maturation.

 It is important to note that in Japanese “sake” actually refers to alcohol in general, while the rice brew specifically is called nihonshu.
 There are a number of other traditional Japanese liquors, including shochu—a distilled spirit—and umeshu, a sweet plum liqueur made by steeping the fruit in alcohol.